rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 What we do to a form field and the messaging we provide can be catered to where and what the user is doing. always keep in mind that presenting blocking error instruction stops the user from doing what they want and may cause form abandonment.

+### Basics
+Before diving into requirements and best practices for validation it makes sense to take a second and reiterate that to validate a form element the element must be well formed.
+- Form elements must have a label and input
+- Label must have a relationship to the input
+- [groups of controls](#grouping-controls) should use the form-group component or be within a fieldset and be provided a legend description
+- Use the help text slots for formatting information
+- Do not use the placeholder attribute
+- Outside of page and site controls, form elements should be contained within a form
+- Use aria-required rather than required to avoid HTML5 native validation for

-### Javascript Validation
+### Constraint Validation
 HTML5 natively supports some form validation which has the benefit of not requiring much JavaScript.
 This means that built-in form validation has better performance than JavaScript based validation.
 Unfortunately it is not fully customizable and does not support several best practices that are important to providing the best experience to our users.

-### Cognitive Load
-When a user choses to engage with a form they enter a mindset to move forward as quickly as possible to complete the task
+Cedar is taking a partial approach to using the constraint validation API Rather than setting a form to `novalidate` Boolean attribute to true we are replacing `required` with `aria-required`
 ### Instant feedback
 Live validation displays as the user is typing rather than once they exit from the form field.